The Island of Burano

 We made the acquaintance of a local woman Bluna whose family has been making lace for generations, she didn’t speak a word of English but she was so sweet and engaging we somehow stayed and talked for half an hour, gesturing and looking up words to communicate didn’t deter her.

-Losing ourselves in the maze of color we simply wandered with no aim enjoying the afternoon.
+Losing ourselves in the maze of color we wandered with no aim enjoying the afternoon.
 We discovered that like Venice, Burano sports its own leaning tower, a 17th-century fixture still in use.

 As the sun dipped low we queued up to catch the ferry back to Venice, leaving the playful beauty of this island behind.